matthew-brett/mcpmark/README.md

       duplicates, write summary into some file, say `report.md`.
     * Process notebooks to run through cells with errors, by running `mcp-allow-raise <component>`.
+    * Check for possible instances where the student has overwritten a test variable, causing tests to error at the end of the notebook, when they pass initially, with `mcp-var-check <component>`.
     * `mcp-extract-manual <component_name>` (component name optional for single component submissions).
 Edit notebooks where manual component not found.
       Maybe e.g. `rerun mcp-extract-manual pandering`.